Some More Crochet Easter Eggs

 4. Decrease around [6]

-Fasten off leaving a tail of about 50cm.
+Fasten off, leaving a tail of about 50cm.
 Stitch the hole closed with a darning needle, looping through the 6 front loops.
 Pull closed and secure.
-Do not cut yarn, you’ll need it for sewing on the legs.
+Do not cut yarn; you’ll need it for sewing on the legs.

-starting-headChoose where you want your head to be.
-Get a slip knot on your hook and attach the yarn with a slip stitch to the body.
-I put my hook on/behind row 3.
-(The pictures above are two different angles of the same thing.
-It’s just demonstrating where I’ve put my hook and where I’ll be making the slip stitch).
+Choose where you want your head to be.
+With a slip knot on your hook, attach the yarn with a slip stitch to the body.
+I put my hook on/behind Round 3.
+The pictures above are two different angles of the same thing.
+It’s just demonstrating where I’ve put my hook and where I’ll be making the slip stitch.

-crochet-spider-legsMake four chains for legs: 1. ch18, 2. ch20, 3. ch22, 4. ch24.
+Make four chains for legs: 1: ch18, 2. ch20, 3: ch22, 4: ch24.

-Using the tail from before, thread through the middles of all the legs and stitch to the underside of the body.
+Using the tail from before, thread through the middles of all the spider’s legs and stitch to the underside of the body.
 Shortest legs nearest the head.

-attaching-crochet-spider-legsStitching the legs on is really simple.
+Stitching the legs on is really simple.
 When they’re secure, thread the yarn out through the spider’s bottom.

-stiching-on-the-crochet-spiders-legsPass the yarn through the ends of the two back legs.
+Pass the yarn through the ends of the two back legs.

 crochet-spider-pattern